 Banner research

-The emerging opportunity in the early 21st century is the utilization of low-cost renewable electricity.
-Large-scale implementation of wind turbines and photovoltaics are now providing electrical power competitive with fossil fuels absent concomitant emissions in CO2.
-These energy technologies provide a pathway to a carbon-free energy future, provided renewable power can be stored for times when we need it and transported to locations of high population density.
-The breakthrough technology opportunity of the next decade is to catalytically convert low-cost renewable power to carbon-free liquid fuels that can enable 100% implementation of wind turbines, solar photvoltaics, and other renewable power technologies.
+The emerging opportunity in the early 21st century is the utilization of low-cost electricity from new sources around the world.
+Large-scale implementation of low cost power systems and production of natural resources via new technologies for power generation in distributed locations provides unprecedented opportunity for low-cost power.
+These energy technologies provide a pathway to abundant power can be stored for times when we need it and transported to locations of high population density or distributed usage for agriculture or the military.
+The breakthrough technology opportunity of the next decade is to catalytically convert low-cost distributed power to mobile liquid fuels that can enable complete implementation of rural power technologies, enabling a global power system providing energy to the world.

-Storage of renewable power as carbon-free or net-zero carbon fuels requires a dramatic improvement in the performance of catalysts that promote the chemical transformation of energy-storing molecules.
+Storage of distributed power as fuels, chemicals, or fertilizers requires a dramatic improvement in the performance of catalysts that promote the chemical transformation of energy-storing molecules.
 Four key reactions determine our energy-managment future:

-• Ammonia Synthesis: Renewable H2(g) gas can be combined with N2(g) obtained from air to form ammonia, NH3, a small energy-dense molecule that can be condensed into a liquid.
+• Ammonia Synthesis: Reductant gases can be combined with N2(g) obtained from air to form ammonia, NH3, a small energy-dense molecule important for agriculture

 • Methanol Synthesis: Carbon monoxide prepared from reforming of waste materials (i.e., gasification) provides one-carbon feedstocks that can be reduced to liquids such as methanol.